Photophobia: 6 Ways To Cope With Light Sensitivity

 How About You?

-I’d love to hear about your experience with photophobia, do leave a comment or send me an email.
+I’d love to hear about your experience with light sensitivity, feel free to leave a comment below, or send me an email if you’d prefer that.

 Thank you for stopping by.
 Hugs, Char xx